Lisbon Weather January Averages, Portugal

-A great site to visit that, believe it or not, doubles as one of the best beer houses in Lisbon is the Ancient Covent of the Holy Trinity Church.
+A delightful site to visit is believe it or not, doubles as one of the best beer houses in Lisbon is the Ancient Covent of the Holy Trinity Church.
 The convent was built in 1294 and there is a small museum on the premises.

 January events in Lisbon